My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

-In a previous hub, Colorblocking Clothes in Crochet, I used the main photo from watbetty and have since published my own pattern for a Barbie Simple Sheath Dress.
-I, however, received comments on how I should not have joined the Rounds as I went along the pattern and just sewed the seams together once the dress was done.
-I concede that while it would be easier to change colors when the piece is worked flat, I wanted to avoid doing any sewing, so I always try joining the Rounds whenever I can.
-Hence, in my Barbie Colorblocked Panel Sheath Dress, I used the pattern and did some colorblocking while working in Rounds.
+However, I received comments on how I should not have joined the Rounds as I went along the pattern and just sewed the seams together once the dress was done.
+I concede that while it would be easier to change colors when the piece is worked flat, I wanted to avoid doing any sewing, so I always try joining the rounds whenever I can.
+Hence, in my Barbie Colorblocked Panel Sheath Dress, I used the pattern and did some colorblocking while working in rounds.

-So for the Barbie Colorblock Mod Sheath Dress, I designed a new pattern that is worked flat in Rows (no Rounds this time) and can easily be modified to suit whatever colorblocked design you want to do.
+So for the Barbie Colorblock Mod Sheath Dress, I designed a new pattern that is worked flat in rows (no rounds this time) and can easily be modified to suit whatever colorblocked design you want to do.
 I made this dress two times, both shown in the main photo above, using different colorblock designs to achieve two different looks.
-I will be sharing both designs in this hub, so choose one you want to make first before following the pattern.
+I will be sharing both designs in this hub, so choose the one you want to make first before following the pattern.

 This design was made specifically for the Barbie Basics (or Model Muse) body.
 For more information on the different Barbie body types, please visit Crocheting Clothes for Your Barbie Doll.